28th Annual Spring Plant Sale

 Monarch butterflies lay their eggs only on milkweed plants.
 Monarchs cannot survive without milkweed; their caterpillars only eat milkweed plants (Asclepias spp.).
 They search for patches of milkweed, which can grow as far north as southern Canada.
 With shifting land management practices, we have lost much of the milkweed from the landscape, leaving them with a limited food supply.
 Scientists believe this to be one of the causes of the population decreases.

-This year, the Spring Plant Sale at Heard Natural Science Museum & Wildlife Sanctuary will feature a huge selection of native milkweed plants (nearly twice as many plants as last year’s sale).
+This year, the Spring Plant Sale at Heard Natural Science Museum & Wildlife Sanctuary will feature a selection of native milkweed plants.
 By purchasing and planting milkweed to help feed Monarch butterfly caterpillars, North Texans will be able to help the recovery of this species and support the Heard, a private 501(c)(3)nonprofit organization.
-A representative from Monarch Watch will be available during much of the sale to answer your questions about Monarchs.
 This sale will also feature native flowering plants that provide nectar for the adult butterflies.

 About Heard Natural Science Museum & Wildlife Sanctuary